Why Is Your Windows 10 File Explorer Not Showing Files?

 You can’t do much to fix the existing zip tool in your device, but you can find an alternative program that can help you extract your files and locate them immediately.

 You can download a new zip tool online, like 7Zip, sometimes even for free.
-Once you download the new zip tool, you can extract your files again and locate them.
+You can extract and locate them once you download the new zip tool.

 A tool like this can usually handle various types of compressed files with the ability to extract RAR files, to mention one example.